 What do you look for in a resident?

-We look for driven candidates, who are passionate about pharmacy and have demonstrated involvement and leadership in professional organizations and have produced significant personal accomplishments.
+We look for candidates who are passionate about pharmacy, have demonstrated involvement and leadership in professional organizations, and have produced significant personal accomplishments.
 We expect our residents to exhibit academic achievement, possess leadership and research experience and demonstrate the ability to collaborate with others in an interdisciplinary environment.
-We value teamwork and are seeking candidates who can fit in with the culture present at their home facility.
+We value teamwork and are seeking candidates who are flexible, resilient, and adaptable.